 1 ripe banana (previously peeled and frozen)*

-1 cup packed spinach or kale (fresh or frozen)**
+1 cup packed spinach or kale (preferably frozen)**

 ¼ teaspoon cinnamon